Children's Hospital is part of the UPMC family.

-Krabbe disease ("crab-A"), also known as globoid cell leukodystrophy, is a rare and severe condition caused by a broken gene.
+Krabbe disease ("crab-A"), or globoid cell leukodystrophy, is a rare and severe condition caused by a broken gene.
 It usually shows up during the first six months of life.

 People with Krabbe disease can't make an enzyme called galactosylceramidase.
 This leads to a loss of myelin, the protective coating on the body's nerves.